PANCE Blueprint Endocrinology (7%)

 • 2-12 months after giving birth

-• Immune system diminished during pregnancy ⇒ after childbirth immune system is more active and might attack the thyroid
+• Immune system diminished during pregnancy ⇒ after childbirth, the immune system is more active and might attack the thyroid

 • Hyperthyroid phase 5-7 months after birth, followed by normal thyroid function